HuikangSu/B2R/README.md

 # B2R: Boundary-to-Region Supervision for Offline Safe Reinforcement Learning

+Offline safe reinforcement learning aims to learn policies that satisfy predefined safety constraints from static datasets.
+Existing sequence-model-based methods condition action generation on symmetric input tokens for return-to-go and cost-to-go, neglecting their intrinsic asymmetry: return-to-go (RTG) serves as a flexible performance target, while cost-to-go (CTG) should represent a rigid safety boundary.
+This symmetric conditioning leads to unreliable constraint satisfaction, especially when encountering out-of-distribution cost trajectories.
+To address this, we propose Boundary-to-Region (B2R), a framework that enables asymmetric conditioning through cost signal realignment .
+B2R redefines CTG as a boundary constraint under a fixed safety budget, unifying the cost distribution of all feasible trajectories while preserving reward structures.
+Combined with rotary positional embeddings , it enhances exploration within the safe region.
+Experimental results show that B2R satisfies safety constraints in 35 out of 38 safety-critical tasks while achieving superior reward performance over baseline methods.
+This work highlights the limitations of symmetric token conditioning and establishes a new theoretical and practical approach for applying sequence models to safe RL.

-This repository provides the official implementation of **B2R**, a framework for **offline safe reinforcement learning** using cost realignment and region-wide supervision.
+This repository provides the official implementation of **B2R**.
 It is evaluated on the [DSRL benchmark](https://github.com/decisionintelligence/DSRL) across SafetyGymnasium, BulletSafetyGym, and MetaDrive environments.

 ## 🚀 Quick Start